 NCYC employs qualified, certified US Sailing Association instructors who, along with the Junior Sailing Committee oversee our programs.
 These instructors are also certified in CPR and First Aid.
 NCYC's programs are based on US Sailing's curriculum.

-Youth ages 8 through 15 as of August 1, 2018 may apply for enrollment in one, two or all three sessions.
+Youth ages 8 through 15 as of August 1, 2019 may apply for enrollment in one, two or all three sessions.
 Each session will provide instruction for both beginners and intermediate sailors.
-On the basis of the instructors’ evaluations classes will be organized into Dyer, Optimist and 420 sailboats.
+On the basis of the instructors’ evaluations, classes will be organized into Dyer/Opti 1, Opti 2 and 420 sailboats.

 ARRIVAL AND DEPARTURE: Classes begin and end promptly.
 It is expected that students will arrive a few minutes ahead of 9:00 so that they will have time to stow their gear and be seated for roll call at 9:00.
 Please do not drop your students off too early or pick them up late as there are no provisions for the supervision beyond class hours and they may not “just wait”.
+Pick up is promptly at 4pm.
 We require parents to sign out their students at the end of each day unless previous arrangements have been made.
-New for 2018, pick up is promptly at 4pm.

 ABSENCE/LATE ARRIVAL OR EARLY DEPARTURE: Please notify the Head Instructor as soon as possible as plans for the day for that student may have to be adjusted.

-TUITION: The tuition for 2018 is $575 per session for students from the community with a 20% per session for students related to NCYC club members.
-Any student whose parents, guardians or other relative become club members of the North Cove Yacht Club by December 31, 2018 will have 20% per session refunded.
+TUITION: The tuition for 2019 is $595 per session for students from the community with a 20% per session for students related to NCYC club members.
+Any student whose parents, guardians or other relative become club members of the North Cove Yacht Club by December 31, 2019 will have 20% per session refunded.
 Registration is limited to 25 students per session and fills quickly.
 Online registration opens February 1st for non-Club members.
 Refunds will only be provided if that vacancy can be filled by another participant.
+Dyer

 SWIMMING ABILITY – Students must be able to swim at least 25 yards and float or tread water without a life jacket for a minimum of five minutes.
 Parents or guardians must sign a statement so certifying.